How Kerry Condon prepped for the Oscars, according to her red carpet team

 The actor still had his admirers though and Renshaw later described him as a “sweetheart”, while producer Mark Wilding said that “he really does try to do the right thing”.

-While the majority of fans have commended Ellen for finally defending Katherine’s comments, many have also questioned what took her so long to speak out.
+While the majority of fans commended Ellen for finally defending Katherine’s comments, many also questioned what took her so long to speak out.
 More than a decade has passed since Heigl first addressed the toxic working conditions and she’s suffered more than her share of retribution.
 But everything she said was true, according to Pompeo, so why make her bear that cross alone?

 Seeing how differently both Heigl and Dempsey’s departures from the show were treated is not all that surprising.
 It’s something we’ve, unfortunately, grown accustomed to.
 We assume the worst about women, but hope for the best about men.
 It was obviously very difficult to work with Heigl.
 Good riddance to her!
 But oh, we love McDreamy.
 The show wouldn’t be the same without him!